 When untreated well water is used to fill a cistern, enough chlorine bleach should be added to oxidize any iron, manganese, hydrogen sulfide or harmful bacteria present.
 In addition to chlorine demand guidelines (iron, manganese, etc.) 170 milliliters (3/4 cups) of household bleach, or an equal amount of another chlorine mixture, ought to be added to each 4,550 liters (1,000 gallons) of water to provide residual of 2 mg per liter (mg/L), also shown as parts per million (PPM).

 Calcium hypochlorite is dry chlorine and should be dissolved in warm water in a non -metallic container before it's put into the cistern.
 The mix needs to be thoroughly stirred (minimum of five minutes) to ensure that it dissolves.

-For the majority of household cisterns it is advisable to set up a system where all of the water entering the home from the cistern is disinfected.
+For the majority of household cisterns, it is advisable to set up a system where all of the water entering the home from the cistern is disinfected.
 This can be accomplished with the use of ultra-filtration membranes (UF) or ceramic filter systems, followed by an ultra-violet sterilizer.
-In some cases if there is a great deal of odors, a drip chlorination system, followed by an activated carbon filter is most effective to eliminate odors and provide disinfected water in the home.
+In some cases, if there is a lot of odors, a drip chlorination system, followed by an activated carbon filter is most effective to eliminate odors and provide disinfected water in the home.